The Lump Sum market and Retirement Planning Field is a Dynamic One

 The Retirement Group provides an initial salary during the trainee period.
-The starting base salary is based upon past year’s earnings, and remains constant during the first sixteen months of employment.
+The starting base salary is based upon past year’s earnings and remains constant during the first sixteen months of employment.
 The Retirement Advisor also has the opportunity to earn additional income through bonus programs.
 This provides successful professionals with a smooth transition to 100% commission and unlimited earning potential.
-The Retirement Group offers a competitive benefits packages as well.
+The Retirement Group offers competitive benefits packages as well.

 E-mail Resume To email@example.com